DanielLukic/consul-dart/README.md

 Well, it works on my machine... :-D

-You can try the included `example/desk.dart` and see for yourself.
+You can try the included `example.dart` and see for yourself.

 The basic idea is: